araobp/virtual-showroom/AI_Controlled.md

 # AI-Controlled Virtual Showroom

-## Experiment: ChatGPT can be a tour guide on its own without RAG
+## Experiment: ChatGPT can be a tour guide on its own without text-only RAG

 <table>
   <tr>